mhdteto/ai-visibility-audit-kit/README.md

 ## Business value

 The audit turns AI visibility from a vague concept into a measurable business review.
 It helps teams decide what content, source alignment and reputation work should come first.

+## Disclaimer

+This project does not guarantee rankings, citations or recommendations in AI-generated answers.

+It provides a practical framework to evaluate AI visibility gaps and prioritize improvements across content, entity clarity, public sources and reputation signals.

 ## Author